Classic book group

 Anyway, in preparing my next Classic Women blog post, I started researching books written by, and about, classic women – what a Pandora’s box!
 Not sure if I should cheer at my findings or apologise for putting pressure on you!

 I came across and instantly loved this article, which starts, “The one struggle of being a woman who reads is that you want to read everything.”
-Here is the Huff Post’s recommendations of 21 books women should read
+Here are the Huff Post’s recommendations of 21 books women should read

 Then, I found a piece by Arianna Rebolini who offers a selection of 102 (!) books that were written by women.